mnelissen/coo/README.md

 ## TODO

 * recognize global variables (searched, but never any added)
-* add syntax "new C" to dynamically allocate class C on heap
 * add syntax to zero-initialize a class automatically
 * add destructors, plus call them for stack variables
-* check whether all virtual base classes constructed in custom root constructor

 ## License